Delta Cephei: Properties

 As well as being the prototype of the Cepheid class of variable stars, Delta Cephei is among the closest stars of this type of variable to the Sun, with only Polaris being nearer.
 Its variability is caused by regular pulsations in the outer layers of the star.
 It varies from magnitude 3.48 to 4.37, and its stellar classification also varies, from about F5 to G3.
 The pulsation period is 5.366249 days, with a rise to maximum occurring quicker than the subsequent decline to minimum.

 Phase-folded UBVRI light curves of Delta Cephei showing magnitude versus pulsation phase.

 Because the period of this class of variable is dependent on the star's luminosity, Delta Cephei is of particular importance as a calibrator for the period-luminosity relationship, since its distance is now one of the most precisely established for a Cepheid.
 This accuracy is thanks in part to its membership of a star cluster and the availability of precise Hubble Space Telescope/Hipparcos parallaxes.
 Hence, in 2002, the Hubble Space Telescope was used to determine the distance to Delta Cephei within a 4% margin of error: 273 pc.
 However, a re-analysis of Hipparcos data found a larger parallax than before, leading to a shorter distance of 244±10 pc, which is equivalent to 800 light-years.

 Hermes Radial Velocity Curve of Delta Cephei A. The offset between points of identical color is due to the spectroscopic companion, Delta Cephei B.

 Radial velocity measurements of Delta Cephei have revealed the presence of a small spectroscopic companion star on a 6-year orbit around Delta Cephei A. The mass of this companion is about one tenth of the mass of Delta Cephei and the two come to within 2 astronomical units at pericenter passage.
 The presence of this companion will have to be taken into account when Gaia measures Delta Cephei's parallax (distance).

-The outer visual companion Delta Cephei C (HD 213307) may also be a spectroscopic and astrometric binary.
+Delta Cephei has a common proper motion companion Delta Cephei C (HD 213307, sometimes referred to as component B) is also a spectroscopic and astrometric binary.
+The faint star listed as component B in multiple star catalogues is an unrelated background object.

 Stars of this type are believed to form with masses of 3–12 times that of the Sun, and then have passed through the main sequence as B-type stars.
 With the hydrogen consumed in their core region, these unstable stars are now passing through later stages of nuclear burning.
 The star's mass has been determined spectroscopically at 5.3 times the mass of the Sun.
 At this stage of its evolution, the outer layers of the star have expanded to an average of 46 times the girth of the Sun.